Shanikah-Boyce/Building-a-Virtual-Private-Cloud/README.md

 <img width="1346" height="97" alt="Screenshot 2025-04-25 154031" src="https://github.com/user-attachments/assets/68a6a4b2-28c2-48ce-8e1d-4f3d6782f6bb" />

+The final configuration lowered risk exposure, eliminated costs associated with NAT Gateways, and streamlined traffic handling.
+This made it an ideal solution for protecting sensitive workloads in environments that demand strict network control.

 ## 📈 Monitoring and Visibility
 VPC Flow Logs were enabled on the public subnet and streamed to Amazon CloudWatch.
 These logs captured accepted and rejected traffic, offering critical insights into network behavior at one-minute intervals.